 In a word, yes.
 The Bible knowledge necessary for the course is in the materials.
 Just follow the step-by-step Leader's Guide and you'll be fine.
 Will there be questions asked that you can't answer?
 Without a doubt.
 One of the things you'll learn from the texts is that there are plenty of questions that even the most credentialed scholars or faith-filled pastors can't answer.
 When you wade into religious waters, even if only in academic study, you will find that you end up with more questions than you started with.
 But your Leader's Guide and Student Text explain what to do with those more difficult questions and how you can still allow your students to learn and go away hungry for more, even when you don't have all the answers.
 Which you won't.

 If you want to be able to offer your group members the opportunity for certification or CEUs, then you need to get registered with us as an official group leader.
-If you have attended one of our Learn to Lead workshops, have other relevant training, or have a couple of references who can attest to your ability to lead a group you'll be good to go.
-This sounds more complicated than it really is.
+If you have relevant training or experience, or have a couple of references who can attest to your ability to lead a group, you'll be good to go.
 In order to grant certificates and/or CEUs, we need to know that certain basic standards for the class setting and leadership are met.
 Here's what to do:

 If you have a group of only informal students (i.e. no certificate or CEU students), then you will only need two things: The evaluation forms (both student and facilitator) and the Certificates of Participation for whichever course you are leading.
 They can all be downloaded from the Forms page, and the evaluations are also in the back of the Student Text (student evaluation) and Leader's Guide (facilitator's evaluation).
 Time is allotted to fill out evaluations in the outline for the final session in all courses and instructions for submission are in each Leader's Guide.